 Photo credit: Adobe Stock/Good Luz

 Stay organized – Resist clutter by making time each day to clean your desk or workspace.
 It’s much easier to feel calm and be productive when your work environment is consistently kept in order.
 Another key is to have a clear outline with priorities to guide your day.
 Embrace that to-do list and map out tomorrow while you’re still at work today.
-Your future you says, “Thank you!”
+Your future you say, “Thank you!”

 Scary Habit #2: Being Negative

-No one wants to work with ‘The Complainer’ – a scary species that spends more time brooding than working.
+No one wants to work with ‘The Complainer’ – a scary species that spend more time brooding than working.
 It’s probably no surprise that it’s a lot easier to thrive and find fulfillment at work when you’re not focused on the negative.
 Easier said than done though, right?

 Here are some tips to embrace your positive side at work:

-Express gratitude – Sharing your appreciation with your coworkers can have a big positive impact on how you view your job and can even elevate the overall work environment.
-Small compliments go a long way and don’t take much effort; plus the more you focus on positive aspects of your coworkers and surroundings, the less you’ll be focused on things that you would normally take issue with.
+Express gratitude – Sharing your appreciation with your coworkers can have a significant positive impact on how you view your job and can even elevate the overall work environment.
+Small compliments go a long way and don’t take much effort; plus the more you focus on positive aspects of your coworkers and surroundings, the less you’ll be focused on things that you would typically take issue with.

 Photo credit: Adobe Stock/Michael Heim

 Stay curious and keep learning – People tend to be more happy and satisfied when they are being challenged and continually expanding their knowledge.
-Be proactive and ask your boss what you can do to grow your own knowledge base or further your current work responsibilities.
+Be proactive and ask your boss what you can do to grow your knowledge base or further your current work responsibilities.
 Chances are leadership will appreciate your drive and think of you as an irreplaceable employee.

 Keep the big picture in mind – You may feel as if you have a ‘case of the Monday’s’ every day, but if you think of the bigger picture you’ll be able to keep small annoyances in perspective.
 Think about your goals and how your current job is helping you achieve them.
-If you struggle with aligning the future you with your current work, consider making a positive move and change jobs, something we know a thing or two about!
+If you struggle with aligning the future you with your current work, consider making a positive move and change positions, something we know a thing or two about!

 Scary Habit #3: Being Dishonest

-I really resonate with this quote from author C.S.
+I resonate with this quote from author C.S.
 Lewis: “Integrity is doing the right thing, even when no one is watching.”
-I can’t stress enough how important trustworthiness is to our team at Workbox and it’s something we look for with every person who comes through our doors looking for a new start in their career.
+I can’t stress enough how vital trustworthiness is to our team at Workbox and it’s something we look for with every person who comes through our doors looking for a new start in their career.